xmyLydia/java-practice/README.md

     escape the backslash of path when it's in a string that has double quotes.
 70. Check the existence of a file: Files.exists(); copy a file: Files.copy(); move/rename a file: Files.move();
     delete a file: Files.deleteIfExists()
+71. Create a file: Files.createFile; create directory: Files.createDirectories(); file size, last modified time... by using Files.readAttributes().
+72. Bitwise or used in catching multiple exception.
+DirectoryStream for reading directory content.
+Avoid hard-code separator in the path.
+Create temp file.
+Filestore (such as C: in windows)